Bug report #15518

 It is a little bit tedious to specify a feature id when your are working with dozens of them.
 Is there any kind of workaround that allows to load views directly without the need to specify their keys?
 Note that we cannot set a key from PostgreSQL because views cannot have one.

-#1 Updated by Harrissou Santanna almost 4 years ago
+#1 Updated by Harrissou Santanna about 4 years ago

 I think you'll find discussions about this issue in the qgis dev or user mailing list archives (http://osgeo-org.1560.x6.nabble.com/Quantum-GIS-f4099105.html).

 My workaround is to simply use the DBManager (a core plugin you can activate from Plugin menu): faster, most featured and manage well views.

 #4 Updated by Giovanni Manghi over 1 year ago

 - Status changed from Open to Closed

 QGIS 3.4 has recently become our new Long Term Release (LTR) version.
 This is a major step in our history – a long term release version based on the massive updates, library upgrades and improvements that we carried out in the course of the 2.x to 3x upgrade cycle.